Skip to content

 I have listed the hook size I used to achieve gauge but you can change your hook to make the tension as needed.

-Top down sweaters are simple to adjust, so you can play with the fit at the point where you split the yoke.
 You can ‘redistribute’ the stitches for a better fit if needed (e.g take some of the stitches from the bust and allocate them to the sleeves or work more stitches at the front for a fuller bust and narrow the back).

 A woman stands, hand on hips back to the camera showing off the salmon and grey crochet sweater she handmade